unchained-capital/hermit/README.md

-Hermit is a sharded, [HD](https://en.bitcoin.it/wiki/Deterministic_wallet) command-line signing tool designed for cryptocurrency owners who demand the highest possible form of security.
+Hermit is a sharded, [HD](https://en.bitcoin.it/wiki/Deterministic_wallet) command-line wallet designed for cryptocurrency owners who demand the highest possible form of security.

 Hermit implements the
 [SLIP-0039](https://github.com/satoshilabs/slips/blob/master/slip-0039.md)
 standard for hierarchical Shamir sharding.

-Hermit operates in tandem with an online wallet which can talk to the blockchain.
+Hermit is designed to operate in tandem with an online wallet which can talk to a blockchain.
 All communication between the user, Hermit, and the online wallet is done via QR codes, cameras, screen, and keyboard.

-A Hermit installation does not require WiFi, Bluetooth, or any other form of wired or wireless communication.
-Hermit is instead designed to be run on modified commercial or open-source hardware running a custom, barebones operating system, a so-called "air-gapped" deployment.
+This means that a Hermit installation does not require WiFi, Bluetooth, or any other form of wired or wireless communication.
+Hermit can operate in a completely air-gapped environment.

 Read on or watch these videos to learn more about Hermit: